Conservation of the He Tohu documents

 Paper and parchment documents are recommended to be stored in cool and dry conditions.
 In He Tohu the documents are all stored in climate-controlled display cases.
 The air is conditioned to the preferred relative humidity (RH) before it enters the case.
-The RH for most cases is around 45%, and for the Women’s Suffrage petition the RH is set at 50%.
+The RH for most cases is around 45%, and for the Women’s Suffrage Petition the RH is set at around 50%.

 The temperature in the cases is the same as the document room, 19°C, which is a few degrees cooler than the rest of the exhibition space and the National Library ground floor.